OpenCAXPlus/OpenCAXPlus/docs/dev/folders.md

 # Understand the folder structure

 ## Core folders
-- **Framework**: is a skeleton of application.
+- **framework**: is a skeleton of application.
 It contains two parts.
     - **interface** are header files that define programming rules for the SDK, so that various parts can be connected easily.
     - **lifecycle** defines the procedures of how an application should be called.
 It setup the routine parts of an application for the users and expose certain slots to the user to customize.
 Lifecycle calls your function to build an executable.
-- **Toolkit**: is a collection of software libraries.
+- **toolkit**: is a collection of software libraries.
 These are handy functions that you can call to save your developing time.
 Libraries in the toolkit must conform (at least partially) to the *framework/interface*.
 Here, we will use the **faspsolver** as an example.
     - **external**:
     - other files:
-- **Starter**: is a collection of starter templates for SDK users to initiate various new projects.
-Each folder within the Starter is a standalone cmake project.
+- **starter**: is a collection of starter templates for SDK users to initiate various new projects.
+Each folder within the starter is a standalone cmake project.
 - **Cli**: is a golang cli application that handles the initiating, build, and packaging of the SDK project for both SDK developers and users.
     - **cmd**:
     - **pkg**: